mattischrome/blogischrome/_posts/2010-11-08-understated-classics-05.markdown

 date: "2010-11-08"
 title: "Understated Classics #5: A Weekend In The City by Bloc Party"
 categories: Understated Classics
-tags: [Understated Classics, Bloc Party, Music]
+tags: [Understated Classics, Bloc Party, Music, Rock, Ten]
 ---

 ## A Weekend In The City: Background